CMPN-CODECELL/Syrus2025_OpenInnovation_CaffeineCoder/readme.md

 **How it Works:**
 1. **Real-time sentiment analysis** during a session using Natural Language Processing (NLP).
 2. Learners’ feedback and engagement levels determine their rating.
-3. **Voice-based sentiment detection** (if applicable) for more accurate evaluation.
-4. Ratings influence reputation and future pairing in SkillSwap.
+3. Ratings influence reputation and future pairing in SkillSwap.
 5. Encourages high-quality teaching and learning.

 **Tools & Technologies:**